 The broadest reach of It’s All One is through ministries of education and school districts in Africa, Asia, Latin America, and the United States, including in more conservative settings.
 Several thousand community-based organizations use It’s All One.
 For example, it is being used with rural Mayan girls in Guatemala, young people in Haiti living with HIV, girls’ empowerment programs in southern Nigeria, young ethnic Tibetans in China, and members of the Mexican Scouts Association.

 The iMatter curriculum is aligned to US Common Core learning standards and focuses on puberty, gender, fairness, communication skills, resolving conflicts, and other topics.
 The web-based game engages young people in personal reflection, creativity, and critical thinking.
 After a highly successful pilot phase, iMatter has been introduced across urban school districts and community-based organizations reaching younger adolescents.

-A 2015 Population Council study provides powerful evidence that sexuality and HIV education programs that address gender and power in intimate relationships are far more likely to be effective than programs that do not.
-The study found that programs that address gender or power are five times more likely to be effective than those that do not.
-Fully 80% of such programs were associated with a significantly lower rate of STIs or unintended pregnancy.
+A 2015 Population Council study provides powerful evidence that sexuality and HIV education programs that address gender and power in intimate relationships are five times more likely to be effective than those that do not.
+Fully 80% of such programs are associated with a significantly lower rate of STIs or unintended pregnancy.
 In contrast, among the programs that do not address gender or power, only 17% have such an association.